Coastal coal-carrying trade of New South Wales: Decline and end of the trade

 Lake Macquarie ceased to be a coal port by the 1940s.
 The Swansea Channel was no longer dredged after the 1930s, and could no longer be used by even the small steamships that had used Lake Macquarie as a port.

 The coastal coal carrying trade from the northern part of the southern coalfields ended relatively early, as the southern coalfield ocean jetties closed; the last two were the Bulli Jetty, (closed 1943) and the South Bulli Jetty at Bellambi (closed in 1952).
 Coal was last shipped from Wollongong Harbour in 1933.
 The remaining coastal trade from the southern coalfields used the one remaining port, Pt Kembla, and continued until the 1960s.
 Pt Kembla is now a coal export port.

 Kosciusko and Kubu, two of the last coal-burning steam ferries (1956).

 Loaded coal train on the Richmond Vale Railway passing Stockrington.
 The closure of this line to Hexham, in 1987, brought an end to commercial steam-hauled rail operation in New South Wales, and was a precursor to the end of Hexham as a coal port.

 The demand for bunkering coal declined, as coal-fuelled steamships became less common in the 1950s and 1960s.
-The 1950s saw the end of coal-fired steam-powered passenger ferries on Sydney Harbour; the last coal-burner, Kubu, was withdrawn from service in 1959.
-The last steam-powered ferry, South Styne, operated until 1973; it could burn coal but had always been fueled by oil.
+The 1950s saw the end of coal-fired steam-powered passenger ferries on Sydney Harbour; the last coal-burner, Kubu, was withdrawn from service in 1959, and others such as Lady Chelmsford had long since been converted to diesel motor vessels.
+The last steam-powered ferry, South Steyne, operated until 1973; it could burn coal but had always been fueled by oil.

 The mechanised coal hulk, Fortuna, was converted to a coal barge in 1949.
 She ceased working altogether in 1953, and was towed to Putney Point and later scrapped.

 In 1949, the wharves at Pyrmont were reconstructed and coal loading operations moved to White Bay at the Balmain Coal Loader.

 The Ball's Head Coal Loader, which was mainly used to load bunker coal, ceased being used in 1963 and closed, for the first time, in 1964.
 The Manly Gasworks at Little Manly Point closed in 1964.
 Balmain Power Station closed in 1965.

 31 December 1971 was a critical turning point; the huge Mortlake gasworks ceased making town gas from coal.
 Petroleum replaced coal as a feedstock for town gas-making, and oil refinery gas was purchased to supplement supply, during the interval until Sydney's gas was converted to natural gas in December 1976.